swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 7) Type annotations help the most in situations when you are "mixing and matching" Swift code with an existing body of some other code that you are able to modify.
-While it is possible that some people will want to mix and match Swift and Python, by far the most common reason for wanting to interoperate with a dynamic langauge is to leverage the existing APIs that the community provides in a black box manner.
+While it is possible that some people will want to mix and match Swift and Python, by far the most common reason for wanting to interoperate with a dynamic language is to leverage the existing APIs that the community provides in a black box manner.
 Being black box means that you want to reuse the code, but you don't want to touch and own it yourself.
 8) Finally, the idea of Swift providing a "better Python than Python itself does"